noimoshe/Branch-Predictor/README.md

 In case of Teken prediction, dst parameter will contain the target pc (which was calculated).<br />
 In case of Not Taken or a non-branch command, dst will contain pc+4.<br /><br />
 3.**BP_update**<br />
-Updates predictor's state according to last prediction.
+Updates predictor's state according to last prediction. <br /><br />
 4.**BP_GetStats**<br />

 # Fsm: